 - Never go to bed on a full stomach.
 You want to have 3 hours between dinner and bed.
 Night time is prime fat burning time.
 The only way to take advantage of it is to go 11-12 hours without food.
 According to Byron Richards, author of Mastering Leptin, nine hours after finishing dinner your readily available sources of fat and fuel are depleted and fat burning is at its peak.

 My breakfast favorites include a green smoothie with hemp, chia or flax seeds, vegan protein powder and coconut oil or coconut milk.
 I also like chia porridge or soft cooked eggs with vegetables.
 Occasionally I will have a lamb sausage patty with avocado and vegetables.
-I precede my breakfast with 16-32 ounces of room temperature water to flush toxins and wake up my digestive system.
+I precede my breakfast with 16-32 ounces of room temperature water to flush toxins, sometimes with lemon to, flush my digestive system.

 My morning meal has evolved over the years as I have increased my understanding of what types of foods keep me optimally healthy.
-The breakfast I currently enjoy is designed to improve the health of our mitochondria, the main power generators of energy in our cells.
+There are many breakfasts I enjoy designed to improve the health of our mitochondria, the main power generators of energy in our cells.